cdurf1/Trial/Graphical_User_Interface_9_0.md

 Clicking **Job Stats** opens the Job Stats window and reveals the top five jobs currently in process.
 The listed jobs can be sorted by column and average duration can be selected.
 Column sorts and duration selections are persistent if you leave and later return to this window.

 **Note:** Job stats need to be enabled before then can be viewed.
-See View Job stats.
+See <a href="Monitoring_lustre_fs_4_0.md/#4.3">View Job stats</a>.
 ![md_Graphics/job_stats.png][f9.4]

-On the MAKEREFRead/Write Heat Map (on the Dashboard), you can also click a heat map cell and go to the Job Stats screen for that OST.
+On the <a href="#9.2.1">Read/Write Heat Map</a> (on the Dashboard), you can also click a heat map cell and go to the Job Stats screen for that OST.
 Doing so will present a static view of job stats for the selected OST.
 Because it is static, *Duration* is not selectable.

 <a id="9.5"></a>
 ## Logs window